Seneca-ICTOER/OPS345v2/docs/Labs/lab1.md

 - Click on “Network” and then change “Network Source” to the “cn2” isolated network we created.
 Click “Finish”
 - Click on the NIC that is currently attached to the “default” NAT network.
 Click “Remove” to remove that NIC from win-client.
 This will disconnect the win-client VM from your Ubuntu Host system.

 Your win-client VM should now have 1 NIC that is attached to the “cn2” isolated network.
+Make note of their MAC addresses for easier identification later.

 At this point your VMs should be connected as follows:

-deb-router-1 connected to:
+#### deb-router-1 connected to:
 - “default” NAT network
 - “backbone” isolated network
 - “cn1” isolated network

-deb-router-2 connected to:
+#### deb-router-2 connected to:
 - “backbone” isolated network
 - “cn2” isolated network

-mint-client connected to:
+#### mint-client connected to:
 - “cn1” isolated network

-win-client connected to:
+#### win-client connected to:
 - “cn2” isolated network

 Boot up all 4 VMs and try to ping google.com from their command lines.
 Only your deb-router-1 should be successful.
 If any other VM can ping google, go back and double check your configuration and the steps you used to get here.